US Press Contact

 YACHT & Marc Maron Release NSA Protest Song in Trade for Donations

-“Party at the NSA” is a new song that directly satirizes and protests the continued illegal surveillance of private citizens by the NSA.
-The song, which features a guitar solo by comedian Marc Maron, is available online for a small donation.
+“Party at the NSA” is a new song that directly protests the continued illegal surveillance of private citizens by the NSA.
+The song, featuring a guitar solo by comedian Marc Maron, is available online for a small donation.
 All proceeds from sales of the song are being donated to the Electronic Frontier Foundation, a donation-supported nonprofit that litigates on behalf of the public interest for digital rights.
 Read more on Nothing Major, Fast Company, and SPIN, or listen to our interview on “All Things Considered” on KCRW, or with Marc Maron on WTF.

-Claire Releases New Book of Essays
+Claire Releases Book of Essays

 YACHT TV Show in Development with Amazon